rdamehta/Quarterly-projections-on-annual-revenue-with-regression/README.md

 ### Overview
 Next week we'll learn how to use scikit-learn to run linear regression models, how goals & business objectives translate to model fit, and how to optimize models using cross-validation.
 We're going to use these skills to dig into a rich set of data on this project!

-The state of Iowa provides many datasets on their website, including [this dataset](https://www.dropbox.com/sh/pf5n5sgfgiri3i8/AACkaMeL_i_WgZ00rpxOOcysa?dl=0) which contains transactions for all stores that have a class E liquor license.
+The state of Iowa provides many datasets on their website, including [https://www.dropbox.com/s/5oiz27mhvsiibo8/iowa_liquor_sales_proj_2.csv?dl=0](https://www.dropbox.com/sh/pf5n5sgfgiri3i8/AACkaMeL_i_WgZ00rpxOOcysa?dl=0) which contains transactions for all stores that have a class E liquor license.

 NOTE: The dataset may be too big for you to analyze.
 In this case, feel free to use [this 10% dataset version of Iowa liquor sales](https://drive.google.com/file/d/0Bx2SHQGVqWaseDB4QU9ZSVFDY2M/view?usp=sharing).
 You may want to use it anyway to test your code since it will be faster.